Advanced Learner Loan

 Further information on the application process is available from Student Finance England

-Once you are offered a place at the College on an eligible programme, you will be sent an offer letter which has all the information you will need to make a loan application.
+Once you are offered a place at the College on an eligible programme, you will be sent an offer letter and a Learning and Funding Information letter which has all the information you will need to make a loan application.

-You cannot apply for a loan before you have received a Learning and Funding information letter from the College.
-We anticipate that we will be able to provide the necessary documentation to applicants from June 2016.
+You cannot apply for a loan before you have received the Learning and Funding information letter from the College.
+We anticipate that we will be able to provide the necessary documentation to applicants from the June before your start date.

 Once you have your letter from the College you can download an application or complete it online.